Visiting the waterfalls of Dominical & Uvita, Costa Rica

 Let’s start with the biggest and most impressive waterfall of our area, the Nauyaca Waterfalls.
 Nauyaca consist of several waterfalls, the highest being 45 meters (148 ft).
 There is plenty of room to swim in the big natural swimming pool of 1.000 m2 (10.800 ft2).
 Some parts of the pool are 6 m (20ft) deep.
 Are you one of those dare devils that want to jump from the waterfall?
 Look for a guide and ask him where to jump from and how to get there.
 The setting is gorgeous since Nauyaca Waterfalls are being surrounded by dense tropical jungle.
 Nauyaca Waterfalls can be visited year round, there is always plenty of water, also during dry season.

 Nauyaca is not the most easiest waterfall to go to.
-The hike to Nauyaca Waterfalls takes about 45 minutes to an hour (one way).
+The hike to Nauyaca Waterfalls takes about 50 minutes to an hour (one way).
+The way towards the waterfalls goes slightly up and the climate is warm and humid, which makes the walk tough for some people.
 But most people enjoy the hike, also because it is very common to spot some wildlife along the way.
-Another possibility is visiting Nauyaca Waterfalls by horseback riding tour.
-For both options, you first need to go to the ticket office of Don Lulo (also named: Nauyaca Waterfalls Horseback Riding Tour) which is located on Route 243 to San Isidro del General, about 10 km (6 mi) from Dominical (we have marked the exact location on the google maps area of this page).
+Another possibility is visiting Nauyaca Waterfall by horseback riding tour or a 4×4 tour (you can find more information on these tours here).
+For all options, you first need to go to the ticket office which is located on Route 243 to San Isidro del General, about 10 km (6 mi) from Dominical (we have marked the exact location on the google maps area of this page).

-In the case you want to go hiking to Nauyaca Waterfalls you will need to buy a ticket of USD 8,- (in the ticket office of Don Lulo).
-After buying the ticket you can drive down to the bridge where you park the car and start your hike.
+In the case you want to go hiking to Nauyaca Waterfall you will need to buy a ticket of USD 10,- (CRC 3500,- for nationals or residents).
+After buying the ticket you can drive down to the bridge where you park the car (USD 4,-) and start your hike.
 But please note!
-This drive down is very steep and recommended for 4x4 cars only.
-If you don’t have a 4x4 car and you decide to start hiking from the ticket office, keep in mind that the walk will take quite some more time.
-In particular the hike back; because the last part will be very steep going up.
 Take sufficient water with you.
 Also good shoes are recommended – in particular during rainy season – you don’t want to lose your flip flops in the mud 😉

 Please visit the following page if you want to go horseback riding to Nauyaca Waterfalls.